 Curriculum materials for ELA subjects are structured into 4 levels of hierarchy.
 You can navigate by grade, then by various modules within the grade.
 Each module is divided into units, and each unit is further divided into lessons.

 Curriculum materials for Mathematics subjects are structured into 3 levels of hierarchy.
 You can navigate by grade, then by various modules within the grade.
 Each module is then divided into lessons.

-These optional curriculum materials will:
+These optional curriculum materials:

 - Support teaching and learning in Pre-Kindergarten (Pre-K) through Grade 12 classrooms across New York State and provide access to sequenced, spiraled, content-rich statewide curriculum programming and instructional practices that support the attainment of the CCLS and align to the Board of Regents’ strategic goals.

 - Include teaching and learning experiences that scaffold P-12 grade levels, are focused on P-12 learning progressions, and project a trajectory of learning standards in each content area (English Language Arts & Literacy and Mathematics).

 - Incorporate curriculum maps, lesson plans, performance tasks, scaffolding materials, samples of student work, and other classroom artifacts.
 Newly developed modules will provide curriculum and instructional resources targeted to address all learners within any classroom setting.

 - Emphasize resources that are planned and developed according to the principles of Universal Design for Learning (UDL), and are able to be used by all students, including: